A probabilistic representation of the solution to a 1D evolution equation in a medium with negative index: A probabilistic construction of the fundamental solution for the evolution equation on

-\end{proposition} \begin{proof} Our main concern is to ensure that all arguments for the convergence in the classical case hold in our pseudo probability context.
-In particular we are not allowed to use a Skorokhod embedding as this is often used for the convergence of random walks.
+Our main concern is to ensure that all arguments for the convergence in the classical case still hold true in our pseudo probability context.
+Since we deal with pseudo stochastic processes, the difficulties are two fold: \begin{itemize}[label = $-$] \item we are not allowed to use a Skorokhod embedding, a tool that is often used for the convergence of random walks; \item we are not allowed to perform transformations directly on the path space such as reflection or killing for pseudo processes. \end{itemize} Note also that, except in the case $\alpha=1/2$, the skewed random walk and the skewed Brownian motion (classical or pseudo) do not have independent increments.
+Following \cite{harrison-shepp} in the classical case where $\alpha\in (0,1)$, the idea is to observe the similarity of structure shared by the family of operators $(T_j^0)$ and $(T_t)$ (whose definition involve only classical processes) and take advantage of known results concerning the convergence of random walks.

-Taking into account these issues, we only give the main arguments of the proof and leave the computational details to the reader.
+We only give the main arguments of the proof and leave the computational details to the reader.